zenorocha/zenorocha.com/articles/quality.md

 They are able to create *miryokuteki hinshitsu* by focusing on the user, not the buyer.

-## marketing that works vs. marketing that inspire
+## marketing that works vs. marketing that inspires

 It's common for companies to change their go-to-market strategy from bottom-up to top-down model after achieving some level of success.
 When [Braintree](https://www.braintreepayments.com/) started, it was about serving individual developers ([screenshot from 2014](https://web.archive.org/web/20140101045849/https://www.braintreepayments.com/)).
 Nowadays, all you see are *"Contact Sales"* buttons everywhere.